-Why Germany is becoming the go-to destination for trials on the world’s crimes
+Why Germany is becoming a go-to destination for trials on the world’s crimes

 But legal scholars see the recent Germany cases as a possible sign of things to come.

-“There are definitely more cases coming,” Scheuller said.
+“There are definitely more cases coming,” Schüller.
 “We’ll see what happens in the coming years.
 There’s no statute of limitations for those crimes.”